g1velo/iot-application-samples/java/sigar-sample/README.md

     On Linux systems
     export MAVEN_OPTS="-Djava.library.path=<path-to-project-directory>\src\main\resources"

+* Extract ibmwiotp.jar present in target/classes directory to the same location and run again.
+Remember the jar must be extracted in the same location.

 * Run the sample using the following command,

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.samples.sigar.SigarIoTDevice" -Dexec.args="-c <path to the device.propertiesfile>"`

-**Note:** If there is an Error, try extracting the ibmwiotp.jar present in target/classes directory to the same location and run again.
-Remember the jar must be extracted in the same location.

 * Observe that the device connects to Watson IoT Platform and publishes events.
 You can view the events in Watson IoT Platform dashboard.
 Also, we can start the application and receive the events.